DubbyXD/DubbyXD/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m  working on an open-source AI-powered discord bot.
-This will not be just a 'chatbot'.
-I want it to have features such as role creation, auto-modding based on NLP.
-- 🌱 I’m currently learning Computer Vision.
-Object classification, CNN's and 3D CNN's
-- 🤔 I’m looking for other AI enthusiasts to collab with, and talk about nerd stuff with.
-- 🤖 You'll probably find me contributing to machine learning algorithims or backend web applications.
-- 💬 Ask me about data science stuff <3
+An account for "fun" things that I dont plan on putting on my resume 🤣 Here, you'll probably see stupid silly things that I thought up at 3 am.
+Except for Squadbot.
+Squadbot is not stupid.

+~8 experience in Javascript since i made my first wordpress site in like 2016.
+Learning python for 4 years, probably going into data science.
 - 📫 How to reach me: The best way to reach me is Twitter or Discord.
-- ⚡ Fun fact: I used to want to be a game developer.
-Its not as fun as it sounds!